K925grayshott/K925grayshott.github.io/_pages/pricing.md

 <b>Dog Walking</b>

-Dog walks include pick up & drop off with your furry friend having had plenty of fun along the way.
-They will be provided with water & toweled down before returning.
+Dog walks include pick up and drop off with your furry friend having had plenty of fun along the way.
+They will be provided with water and toweled down before returning.

-   Group Dog Walk - 1 Hour with a small group of other dogs - £15.00*
+   - Group Dog Walk - 1 Hour with a small group of other dogs - <b>£15.00*</b>

      <i>* £9.00 per additional dog from the same household</i>

-   Solo Dog Walk - 1 Hour 1 - 2 -1 walk with your dog - £18.00
+   -  Solo Dog Walk - 1 Hour 1-2-1 walk with your dog - <b>£18.00</b>

 <b>Drop In</b>

 Flexible service to suit your individual requirements be it feeding your pets to watering the plants

-   20 minutes - £10.00
+   - 20 minutes - <b>£10.00</b>

-   40 minutes - £20.00
+   - 40 minutes - <b>£20.00</b>

 <b>Pet Taxi</b>

-I can securely transport you & your pet to the Vets or Dog Groomers, & wait to transport you home again
+I can securely transport you and your pet to the Vets or Dog Groomers, & wait to transport you home again

-   Within 5 Miles - £20.00*
+   - Within 5 Miles - <b>£20.00*</b>

      <i>* £2.50 per additional mile if required</i>

-   Waiting time above 30mins - £20.00
+   - Waiting time above 30 minutes - <b>£20.00</b>

 <b>Additional Services</b>